TlaskalV/iNaturalist_app/README.md

 ## Where to try app

-There are two options to access the app:
-* online web app hosted on [labenvmicro.shinyapps.io](https://labenvmicro.shinyapps.io/TMS_app/)
-* or start your local installation of **R** language and paste following code which automatically downloads prerequisties and starts app:
+Start your local installation of **R** language and paste following code which automatically downloads prerequisties and starts app:

 ```